intel-unesp-mcp/infieri2019-session2/README.md

 This evaluation is done through the following steps:

-- 	Include annotations on candidate loops that will be evaluated;
+- 	Include annotations on candidate loops;
-- 	Recompile application, linking with advisor library;
+- 	Recompile application, linking with Intel Advisor library;
 - 	Run “collect suitability” analysis.

 **1.4.6** The three loops of this function presents high execution time, so to identify the best candidates loop to parallelize, we will annotate all the loops